Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 What Are the Benefits of Breast Implant Revision?

-Breast Implant Revision is for those who have had past breast augmentation and have either developed problems or are unhappy with their final result.
+Breast Implant Revision is for those who have had past Breast Enlargement and have either developed problems or are unhappy with their final result.
 This procedure will benefit you if you have previously had implants and:

 - The implant has moved out of position, or is rippled or wrinkled